thoka/java2python/README.md

 This is a hack of the JavaFront library for stratego, which includes a pretty printer to print a python representation of a java src.

+This project is in an early stage.
+Basic translation is working.
+You can not expect to get full java2python translation.

 See COPYING for Copyright and License.

 See http://www.strategoxt.org/Stratego/JavaFront for JavaFront